-- 1. The Chief Custody Officer may order that a detained person be searched at such times as is considered necessary for the safety, security and good order of the detention centre. - 2.
-On arrival at the detention centre, the Chief Custody Officer shall order that a detained person's body and clothes be searched for items that may constitute a danger to: - (a) The maintenance of the security and good order of the detention centre, or - (b) The detained person, any other detained person, any member of the staff of the detention centre or any visitor to the detention centre. - 3.
-Where the Chief Custody Officer has reason to believe that a detained person is in possession of a prohibited item as referred to in sub-regulation 2, and that such item may only be discovered by removing all of his or her clothes, the Chief Custody Officer may direct that the detained person submit to such a search. - 4.
-Where a detained person is required to remove all of his or her clothes, the search shall be conducted in such a way as to ensure that the detained person is not totally naked at any time and with the respect for his or her cultural sensibilities.

-- 5. A detained person shall not undress, or be required to undress, in the sight of another detained person and any search in these circumstances shall only be carried out in the presence of members of staff of the same gender as the detained person.
+1. The Chief Custody Officer may order that a detained person be searched at such times as is considered necessary for the safety, security and good order of the detention centre.

+- 2. On arrival at the detention centre, the Chief Custody Officer shall order that a detained person be searched, in accordance with the provisions set forth in subregulation 3, for items that may constitute a danger to: - (a) The maintenance of the security and good order of the detention centre, or - (b) The detained person, any other detained person, any member of the staff of the detention centre or any visitor to the detention centre. - 3.
+Where the Chief Custody Officer has reason to believe suspect that a detained person is in possession of a prohibited item as referred to in sub-regulation 2, and that such this item may only be discovered by removing all of his or her clothes, the Chief Custody Officer may direct that the detained person submit to such a search. - 4.
+Where a detained person is required to remove all of his or her clothes, the search shall be conducted in such a way as to ensure that the detained person is not totally naked at any time and with the respect for his or her cultural sensibilities. - 5.
+A detained person shall not undress, or be required to undress, in the sight of another detained person and any search in these circumstances shall only be carried out in the presence of members of staff of the same gender as the detained person.
 In such circumstances, no more than two members of staff shall search a detained person. - 6.
 This regulation does not allow the search or examination of a body cavity, other than the requirement for the detained person to open his or her mouth to permit a visual inspection. - 7.
 Where a detained person refuses to co-operate with a search, the Chief Custody Officer may authorise the use of the minimum force necessary to carry out the search.
+The force used will be as minimal as possible and only used as a last resort after verbal warnings have failed.
 Regulation 204 shall apply mutatis mutandis. - 8.
 Items removed shall be treated as provided for in regulation 192, sub-regulations 3, 4 and 5.

-Regulation 195 Search of cells
+Search of cells

 - 1. Cells shall be searched regularly as a matter of detention centre routine. - 2.
-The Chief Custody Officer may authorise a special search of a detained person's cell if he or she has reason to believe that the cell contains an item which constitutes a threat to the health and safety of the detained person or any person in the detention centre, or to the security and good order of the detention centre. - 3.
-A detained person shall be present at all times when his or her cell is being searched. - 4.
-Following a search of a cell, the Chief Custody Officer shall inform the detained person in writing of any non-authorised items that were retained.
-Any such items found in the cell of the detained person shall be confiscated and treated as provided for in regulation 192, subregulations 3, 4 and 5.
+The Chief Custody Officer may authorise a special search of a detained person's cell if he or she has reason to believe suspect that the cell contains an item which constitutes a threat to the health and safety of the detained person or any person in the detention centre, or to the security and good order of the detention centre. - 3.
+A detained person shall be present at all times when his or her cell is being searched.
+When a special search is authorised by the Chief Custody Officer and that the presence of the detained person is considered to defeat the purpose of the search and/or reveal the search methods, the presence of the detained person will not allowed.

+4. Following a search of a cell, the Chief Custody Officer shall inform the detained person in writing of any non-authorised items that were retained.
+Any such items found in the cell of the detained person shall be confiscated and treated as provided for in regulation 192, sub-regulations 3, 4 and 5.